opengisci/opengisci.github.io/_posts/2023-12-07-site-review.md

 We will also have an opportunity to address any specific challenges arising with projects, based on Thursday's lab section or questions on the discussion forum.

+Finally, we will take some time to evaluate the course.

 ### Overall Site

 - Is there a good main page, raising interest in both the person (as a potential employee…) and the content (evidence of an intellectual GIS maverick?)